-Trump on Comey's firing: There's 'no right time to do it'
+Trump on Russia allegations: 'There is no collusion'

 "You have a level of hostility that's incredible, and it's very unfair," he added, referring to the media.

-Trump also tweeted Friday morning that "maybe the best thing to do would be to cancel all future 'press briefings' and hand out written responses for the sake of accuracy," a remark he made after contradicting his press aides and other surrogates on his reasons for firing FBI Director James Comey earlier in the week.
+Trump also tweeted Friday morning that "maybe the best thing to do would be to cancel all future 'press briefings' and hand out written responses for the sake of accuracy," a remark he made after contradicting his press aides and other surrogates on his reasons for ousting Comey.

-At Friday afternoon's briefing, press secretary Sean Spicer did not rule out the possibility of their cancellation.
+At Friday afternoon's White House press briefing, press secretary Sean Spicer did not rule out the possibility of their cancellation.

-In the Fox interview, Trump also denied reports that he had asked Comey to pledge his loyalty to him at a private dinner shortly after Trump was sworn in.

-The interview on Fox comes after a week of intense scrutiny of Trump following his unexpected firing of Comey.
+The interview on Fox comes after a week of intense scrutiny of Trump following his unexpected dismissal of Comey.
 Prior to delivering a commencement address at Liberty University on Saturday morning, the President remained largely out of the public eye.